KimberlyBaker/cli_makeup/README.md

-# Movies
+# Makeup

-An app with a list of movie reviews.
+An app about Cover Girl makeup products.